W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 ⁷When you choose to make this exchange [the exchange of the continuity of the past for the continuity of eternity], you will simultaneously exchange guilt for joy, viciousness for love, and pain for peace.
 ⁸My role is only to unchain your will and set it [your will] free.
 ⁹Your ego cannot accept this freedom [of will], and will oppose it [freedom of will] at every possible moment and in every possible way.
-¹⁰And as its [the-ego’s] maker, you recognise what it [the ego] can do because you gave it [the ego] the power to do it [what the ego can do].
+¹⁰And as its [the-ego’s] maker, you recognize what it [the ego] can do because you gave it [the ego] the power to do it [what the ego can do].
 :::

 ::: details Substituted